ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 * **Circumvention card.** Includes OONI’s [Tor](https://ooni.org/nettest/tor/) and [Psiphon](https://ooni.org/nettest/psiphon/) which check if these censorship circumvention tools are blocked.
 * **Performance card.** Includes the [NDT speed test](https://ooni.org/nettest/ndt/), the [DASH video streaming performance test](https://ooni.org/nettest/dash/), and OONI’s [middlebox](https://ooni.org/support/glossary/#middlebox) tests ([HTTP Header Field Manipulation](https://ooni.org/nettest/http-header-field-manipulation/) test and [HTTP Invalid Request Line](https://ooni.org/nettest/http-invalid-request-line/) test).
 * **Experimental card.** Includes multiple new experimental tests developed by the OONI team.
 These tests might change over time.
 You can view these tests [here](https://github.com/ooni/spec/tree/master/nettests).
-* **Installed OONI Run links.** Beneath all the cards you will see a section with the OONI Run links you have installed on your app.
+* **Installed OONI Run links.** Beneath all the cards, you will see a section with the OONI Run links you have installed on your app.
+You will only see this card if you have installed some OONI Run links.
+When you first download the app, you won't see this card.
 You can read more about OONI Run links [here](https://ooni.org/support/ooni-run/).

 **Step 1.** Tap **Run** to run your first OONI Probe tests.